If you’re suffering from ongoing knee pain, the root cause of your discomfort may not actually be in the knees.

 -Seated twist: Sit on the edge of a chair with feet on the floor.
 Extend your arms behind you for support.
 Bend your knees and lift your feet off the floor, then twist your torso to bring your knees from side to side.
 Go only as far as comfortably possible and hold for 30 seconds on each side.

-or stretch: Kneel on one knee, with your other foot flat on the ground in front of you.
+-Hip flexor stretch: Kneel on one knee, with your other foot flat on the ground in front of you.
 Push your hips forward, keeping your back straight, until you feel a stretch in the hip of the kneeling leg.
 Hold for 30 seconds and repeat on the other side.

 With consistent practice of the above exercises, you should notice gradual improvements in your ankle and hip mobility, leading to decreased stress on your knees and less pain.